HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 How to cook perfectly golden-brown seared pork chops in 5 easy steps:

-• Start by removing the pork chops from the refrigerator, letting them warm to room temperature for about 20 minutes to ensure they cook on the inside, reaching a perfect 145°F temperature.
+• Start by removing the pork chops from the refrigerator and letting them warm to room temperature for about 20 minutes to ensure they cook on the inside, reaching a perfect 145°F.

-• Using high heat, preheat the skillet until the butter, oil, or rendered fat starts to shimmer in the skillet, just before it begins to smoke).
-As soon as it’s there, add your chops, and reduce the heat to medium to medium-high heat (300°F to 375°F).
+• Using high heat, preheat the skillet until the butter, oil, or rendered fat starts to shimmer (just before it begins to smoke).
+As soon as it’s there, add your chops and reduce the heat to medium to medium-high (300°F to 375°F).

 • Turn and sear the other side to produce a flavorful golden-brown crust.
-After about 4-minutes, use an instant-read thermometer placed in the thickest part of the cut without touching any bone to check for a safe internal temperature of 145°F. If the thickness is less than ¾-inch, then test through the side of the chop for doneness.
+After about 4 minutes, use an instant-read thermometer placed in the thickest part of the cut without touching any bone to check for a safe internal temperature of 145°F. If the thickness is less than ¾-inch, test through the side of the chop for doneness.

 3-Minute Rest, Then Serve.